MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 *Once a mentor has selected a graduate, the graduate joins the mentors team.
 It is important that the team is happy to support the mentor*

-### What interactions does a mentor have with a graduate
+### What interactions does a mentor have with their graduate

 * At least one 1-on-1 a week
 * pair programming with the graduate on learning material